dsolesvik/library/docs/foundations/radiotelephony/general.md

 | Dispatch       | Company dispatch                                      |
 | Ground         | Surface movement control (GND) (GMC)                  |

-The name of the location or the service may be omitted provided that satisfactory communication has been established.
+The name of the location or the service may be omitted once satisfactory communication has been established.

 ### 2.7.1 Aircraft callsigns
 !!! info
-    Source material for this section has been taken from the U.A.E GCAA CAAP 47 document.
+    The information in this section is based on the U.A.E GCAA CAAP 47 document.

+2. **Changing Aircraft Call Signs**
-An aircraft shall not change its call sign during flight except when there is a likelihood that confusion may occur because of similar call signs, and the aircraft has been instructed by an air traffic control unit to change its call sign temporarily:
+   An aircraft shall not change its call sign during flight unless there is a risk of confusion due to similar call signs, and the aircraft has been instructed by an air traffic control unit to temporarily change its call sign.

-- First option – Standard Phraseology: “AIRLINE ONE TWO THREE”
+   - **First option** – Standard Phraseology: “AIRLINE ONE TWO THREE”
-- Second option – Standard Phraseology combined with Repeated Standard Phraseology: “AIRLINE ONE TWO THREE, I SAY AGAIN, AIRLINE ONE TWO THREE”
+   - **Second option** – Standard Phraseology with Repeated Standard Phraseology: “AIRLINE ONE TWO THREE, I SAY AGAIN, AIRLINE ONE TWO THREE”
-- Third option– Standard Phraseology combined with Plain Language: “AIRLINE ONE TWO THREE, I SAY AGAIN, AIRLINE ONE TWENTY-THREE"
+   - **Third option** – Standard Phraseology with Plain Language: “AIRLINE ONE TWO THREE, I SAY AGAIN, AIRLINE ONE TWENTY-THREE”

+3. **Heavy Wake Turbulence Category**
-Aircraft in the heavy wake turbulence category shall include the word “HEAVY/ SUPER” as applicable immediately after the aircraft call sign in the initial contact between such aircraft and ATS units.
+   Aircraft in the heavy wake turbulence category must include the word **“HEAVY”** or **“SUPER”** (as applicable) immediately after the aircraft’s call sign during the initial contact with ATS units.

 !!! example
     **Controller**: "PAKISTAN TWO ONE EIGHT, CHANGE CALLSIGN TO PAKISTAN TWO ONE LIMA [UNTIL FURTHER ADVISED]."